GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqMiningLoop.md

 Now I know what you might thinking: "But, that means that companies get to ask for how much money they want to be created!"
 Well, yeah.

-What do you think happens when a business takes out a loan now?
+And what exactly do you think happens when a business (or you) takes out a loan now?

 ## But why wouldn't Enterprises just bid low torq_gambles, and price high?